cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nssp.md

 For example, we might expect denser, more urban counties to have 1) more and larger EDs and 2) easier access to EDs.
 The first factor may mean that residents of rural counties are more likely to go to EDs in urban counties.
 The second factor may increase the total number of ED visits that the typical urban resident will make relative to the typical rural resident.
 As a result, total ED visits per capita in rural counties may be lower than total ED visits per capita in urban counties.
 If this is a strong dynamic, since our weighting approach uses population as the weights, rural counties would tend to be overrepresented in estimated values.

-Some low population counties occasionally report outliers, e.g. 33.33%, 50%, 100% of ER visits being covid-related.
+Some low population counties occasionally report outliers, e.g. 33.33%, 50%, 100% of ER visits being COVID-19-related.
+We expect that these high rates are by chance, due to a small total number of ED visits in a given week.
 As of May 2024, an analysis shows around 10 unusually high values across the full history of all signals, so they are rare.
-We expect that these high rates are by chance, due to a small total number of ED visits in a given week.

 ## Source and Licensing